Gen. Milley's Contact Was One of China's Biggest Saber Rattlers

 Gen. Li Zuocheng once pledged to "resolutely smash Taiwan," and Bob Woodward's soon-to-be-release book "Peril" claimed Milley told Li he would give a heads up to his acquaintance of five years if the U.S. was preparing to an attack.

 While President Joe Biden and the White House are standing behind Gen. Milley's actions, some Republicans are calling on Milley to resign or be fired.
-Some critics are even suggesting Milley be court marshaled for actions against the interests of the United States.
+Some critics are even suggesting Milley be court-martialed for actions against the interests of the United States.

 Li has made public calls to "resolutely smash" Taiwanese forces or any country that challenges the Chinese Communist Party's control in the region.